Chapter 9: Nodes and Edges#

 Usecase: A Smarter NPC#

-Imagine we want to create an NPC (non-player character) that adjusts its behavior based on the environment.
-It could change its mood depending on the weather or time of day—perhaps it's cheerful in the morning, grumpy when it's hot, or sleepy at night.
+Let's apply these advanced patterns to a practical and engaging example.
+We will create an NPC (non-player character) in a game whose behavior changes based on the weather or time of day.
+For instance, the NPC might be cheerful in the morning, grumpy when it's hot, or sleepy at night.

 Here’s the code for our mood function: